 Understanding Paint Types

 Whether it is floors, walls or ceilings, external walls and woodwork, there is a specific type of paint for it.
-We will split paint types into two sections where here we will discuss about the nature and properties of certain paints, while in a subsequent section we will discuss what types of paint can be used for certain situations.
+In this article we will be discussing 5 types of paint.

 External masonry paints tend to be much thicker than other paints and have one or two individual characteristics.
 Despite being waterproof, masonry paint still allows walls to breathe.
 That means that for older structures that require a certain amount of moisture in the walls to remain stable, painting them will not cause any problems.